-My practical experience in counselling and psychotherapy stretches back over 20 years, beginning with work in voluntary organisations, and including work for the NHS and 6 years as a counsellor in a University Wellbeing Service as well as in private practice.
-I also contribute to the training of new practitioners and was a tutor on counselling and psychotherapy courses for the Open University.
+My experience in counselling and psychotherapy stretches back over 25 years, beginning with work in voluntary organisations, and including work for the NHS and 6 years as a counsellor in a University Wellbeing Service as well as in private practice.
+I also contribute to the training of new practitioners and was a tutor on counselling and psychotherapy courses for the Open University for many years.

-Core Process Psychotherapy is one of the original mindfulness-based approaches, but is also 'cutting edge', drawing on many new ideas about what promotes wellbeing.
+Core Process Psychotherapy is one of the original mindfulness-based approaches, but is also 'cutting edge', drawing on many new ideas about trauma, development and what promotes wellbeing.
 I am trained to work in ways that are powerful and effective, but also gentle and respectful of the needs of the individual.
-It's a great privilege to be trusted with peoples' inner experiences and this is a responsibility I take very seriously.
+It's a great privilege to be trusted with people's inner experience and this is a responsibility I take very seriously.

 I love this work - every person I work with is unique and there is always something new to learn.
 I have always been curious about how our minds work and about how we can find fulfilment in life, even in challenging times.
 I continue to explore new ideas, updating and developing my skills and understanding through attending courses, workshops and other events.

-In my own life, I have found counselling and psychotherapy very helpful when facing difficulties - it's important to know what it's like to experience this from the other side!
+In my own life, I have found counselling and psychotherapy very helpful when going through some dark times - it's important to know what it's like to experience this from the other side!

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with